 Timing and preparation in IELTS Writing

-One of the biggest concerns for people doing the IELTS exam, particularly in the writing section, is timing.
+One of the biggest concerns for people doing the IELTS exam, particularly in the writing section, is time management.

 There are two things to consider here :

 Time management issues come from not being prepared.
-If you feel that you are not quite ready for the exam it will only cause anxiety and you will end up feeling under huge pressure to finish in a set amount of time.
+If you feel that you are not quite ready for the exam it will only cause anxiety and you will end up under huge pressure to finish in a set amount of time.
 Fear creeps in and you stress about timing and worry about failing.
 This is not a good mindset to have in IELTS.

 Are you doing the IELTS exam over and over?

-- What part of the writing is the problem? is it paraphrasing?, grammar?, vocabulary?, can’t think of ideas? relevant supporting points? etc… or maybe it’s your task 1 writing that is weak and dragging your score down.
+- What part of the writing is the problem? is it paraphrasing? grammar? vocabulary? can’t think of ideas? relevant supporting points?
+Or maybe it’s your task 1 writing that is weak and dragging your score down.

 - What exactly is the issue? if it is grammar then what needs to be fixed? prepositions, tenses? infinitive /gerunds? relative clauses? …and so on